Re-established Interests- Amateur radio

 She tells us that something terrible has happened.
 I know right away that this must involve President Kennedy.

-And fifty years later people are still wondering if what we know about this event is really how it happened.
+And fifty years later, people are still wondering if what we know about this event is really how it happened.

 Goodbye old friends- Now

 You were right.
-The chain saws have not stopped yet.
+The chainsaws have not stopped yet.

 I am sorry to have to be the one to tell you.